Roles and Responsibilities in the Appraisal Process

 - Ensuring that all the documentation is complete and forwarded for record keeping, retaining a hard copy only for themselves.

 There is provision for a change of appraiser should a member of staff, for good reason, feel unhappy with the person suggested by the PVC, Director, Head of School.
-In these circumstances an alternative appraiser should be agreed through discussion with the senior manager and Personnel Manager.
+In these circumstances an alternative appraiser should be agreed through discussion with the senior manager and the Reward Team.

 Managers should seek to have appraisals completed by :